yarnpkg/berry/packages/gatsby/content/advanced/pnp-api.md

 Note that in some cases you may just have a folder to work with as `issuer` parameter.
 When this happens, just suffix the issuer with an extra slash (`/`) to indicate to the PnP API that the issuer is a folder.

+This function will return `null` if the request is a builtin module, unless `considerBuiltins` is set to `false`.

 ### `resolveUnqualified(...)`

 ```ts